 Do you check that the children are eating during morning tea and lunch time?
 At morning tea time, we make sure the Year 1 children all choose a sandwich (or similar) and something else to take outside to eat.
 We do not take wrappers outside so they need to be things they can hold easily.
 At lunch time teachers supervise their class eating inside for ten minutes and children can stay inside for a further five minutes to finish their food.
 We encourage them to eat their sandwiches and yoghurt first and packaged food such as chips or biscuits afterwards.
 During brain break time the children eat a small serving of fruit or vegetables in the classroom or on the deck/seats outside.

 Can the children buy lunch at school?
 Yes, we have Subway lunches available on Fridays.
-To purchase these, a subway order envelope is brought to school on Thursday with the money for order.
-These envelopes can be found in each class or at the office.
+To purchase these, it can be purchased online on Thursday by 8pm.
+Wednesdays are senior council fundraiser days where sausages can be purchased $2 each, bring your coin on the day.

 Are there any rules about clothing at school?
 We don't have a school uniform so the children can wear their regular clothes to school.
 All teachers and children wear sunhats when outdoors during Term 1 and 4.
 When choosing footwear, please select shoes that your child can put on and do up without assistance.
 All clothing should be named and Year 1s should have a change of clothes in their bags in case of accidents.
 Messy activities such as painting tend to take place on Fridays.